aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/compression-optimization/efficient-image-handling-java-aspose-imaging/_index.md

 - **`isCached()`**: Checks if the image data is already cached in memory.
 - **`cacheData()`**: Caches the image data to improve performance on subsequent accesses.

-### Feature 2: Resizing an Image Proportionally by Width
+### Feature 2: resizing an image proportionally by width

 Resizing images while maintaining aspect ratio can be crucial for responsive design and user interfaces.